 Zoom up to Milan on one of Italy’s high speed trains, and get ready to immerse yourself in the most fashionable city in Europe.
-Chic an historic, Milan is pure class so make sure you’re dressed to impress.
+Chic and historic, Milan is classy and sophisticated so make sure you’re dressed to impress.
 If not, you should be able to pick up some decent threads while you’re there…

 Next up, the glitz and glamour of the French Riviera.
 Nice is a gorgeous mixture of Italian and French culture, with no shortage of baguettes and gelato, it’s a foodie’s heaven.
 Chill on the beach, hire bikes to explore the coastline or hit up the many art galleries.
 Why not take a day trip to Monaco for some celeb spotting while you’re there?
 From here you’ll hug the coast all the way to the Catalan Capital: Barcelona.
 Marvel at Gaudi’s awesome architecture and stuff yourself full of tapas and generous lashings of red wine before a couple of chilled out days exploring this stunning seaside city.